zhiwenh/delib/README.md

   gasValue: null,
   data: null,
   nonce: null
-}
+};
 ```

-If gas is set at 0 or null then it will be estimated for you.

 ### Deploy contract
 The addresses of your deployed contracts are saved in your project's `addresses/` folder.
 You can pass in an array of arguments for the constructor.
 The options parameter is optional.
 The promise returns an instance of the contract.

-To estimate gas usage:
+To estimate deployment gas usage:

 ```
 delib.eth.deploy.estimate('Test', [arg1, arg2, arg3])